benmangold/dev-server/README.md

 # dev-server

-an ubuntu development environment built into an ami with packer and ansible
+ephemeral ubuntu development environment in an ami

+built with packer and ansible

 postgresql, docker, nodejs 12, oh-my-zsh, ready out of the box